 That’s why Together for Short Lives has begun a conversation to engage and listen to families, young people, professionals, service providers and those with an interest in children's palliative care to help us develop our strategy from 2018 and beyond.

 Help shape our strategy

-Over the next few months Together for Short Lives will be sharing your ideas, views and ambitions through blogs, newsletters and social media.
+Over the last few months Together for Short Lives has shared your ideas, views and ambitions through blogs, newsletters and social media.